nguyentin190301/nguyentin190301.github.io/_pages/about.md

 3/ scraping online text, building classification models, fine-tuning language models against harmful content and measuring the quality of such fine-tuning (technical NLP/ML).

 <span style="color:red">
-I am on the industry job market (expected PhD graduation: August 2026)!
+I am on the job market (expected PhD graduation: August 2026)!
 I look for a summer internship or a full-time AI x Law position (starting late May or late August, 2026) such as: \\
 1/ Technology Specialist at an IP/AI-specialized law firm that has historically supported their STEM PhD holders to later acquire a J.D. \\
 2/ Research Scientist/Research Engineer at a tech company with a policy/legal component
 </span>